18F/before-you-ship/_includes/checklist.md

 ##### Content

+- [ ] Read the LATO guide<!-- unless not doing a LATO -->.
+    * Search [this page](https://insite.gsa.gov/portal/content/627230) for "Lightweight Security Authorization Process".
 - [ ] Create a [system diagram](https://pages.18f.gov/before-you-ship/ato/ssp/#systemnetwork-diagrams)
 - [ ] Fill out the Rules of Engagement (RoE)
     * Use staging URLs, rather than production ones.